Jay Scott (saxophonist): Career

-In the 1980s, Scott decided to move to Panama City Beach, permanently and continued to play for more than two decades on the Emerald Coast.
-Using backing tracks, he played solo gigs and led other band configurations, as well as played a great deal with the guitar player, Lowell Howell.
-He also began teaching in earnest and volunteered to teach children for free at the Martin Luther King Center.
-He ended up marrying a local guitar-player/singer, Pat in 1993, while he continued his musical endeavors.
+In the 1980s, Scott moved to Panama City Beach and played for more than two decades on the Emerald Coast.
+Using backing tracks, he played solo gigs and led other band configurations, as well as with the guitar player, Lowell Howell.
+He also began teaching and volunteered to teach children for free at the Martin Luther King Center.
+He married a local guitar-player/singer, Pat in 1993, while he continued his musical endeavors.

 Besides his saxophone playing, Scott was a soul singer and also a multi-instrumentalist – playing flute, congas, and piano.
-Yet, he also was plagued by various health problems, having been through a serious motorcycle accident which required a hip replacement.
-When Scott went in front of a judge to request Medicaid benefits for this hip replacement, the judge declared that being a musician was not a true profession and denied him benefits.
+He was plagued by various health problems, having been through a serious motorcycle accident which required a hip replacement.

 Death

 On September 3, 2009, Scott died suddenly of a heart attack at the age of 57.